What’s the big picture here?

 If I have an adult who’s already planning to be fully registered for the conference, are they eligible for the scholarship and training?

-Let’s say Mary was already planning to be a fully registered adult attending the conference, and Rosa was going to come with the group but not fully register.
+Let’s say Mary was already planning to be a fully registered adult attending the conference, and Rosa was going to come with the group but not be fully registered.
 Mary would not be eligible for the scholarship, but we hope you’ll nominate Rosa.
 Part of our goal is to add caring, qualified adults to the ranks of small groups.
 Inviting Rosa to participate fully for the first time helps us get there!

 Now, back to Mary.
 We would love to add her to the training on a space-available basis (we want to train as many people as we can!)